 I'm an American.
 I did a working holiday in Australia and am about to embark on one to NZ at the end of this month.
 If you are ok with doing any job, you should be able to survive.
 I was in Australia for 9 months before I ran out of money.
 I only worked probably 1/3 of the time but I also used couchsurfing.
-Bring at least a few thousand in case you can't find work quickly. about 6 years agoAnswered by April via WorldNomads.com
+Bring at least a few thousand in case you can't find work quickly. over 6 years agoAnswered by April via WorldNomads.com

 Hi since your Ex military can you drive a truck or tractor? if you can there's no shortage of work here!
 Theres loads of manual jobs here anyway, if your fit theres work :)